devth/devth.github.com/glossary.md

 These are terms and concepts that I found unfamiliar the first time I encountered them.
 In most cases I'll provide a brief definition or example with a link to a more complete definition.
-Caution: wet paint!
 This is a work in progress.

 ## Natural Transformation